andrewyewcy/andrewyewcy.github.io/_posts/2023-05-23-bixi-web-scraping.md

 from bs4 import BeautifulSoup # for converting scraped data into structured html
 ```

-Before performing any web-scraping, the first step is to identify the website(s) from which to be scraped from.
+Before performing any web-scraping, the first step is to identify the website(s) from which to scrape from.
 For this notebook, the website where Bixi hosts its data was identified and stored in the "url" variable below.

 ```python